felipesveiga/ENEM1/README.md

 5) Display the participants average performance accordingly to their economic class.

-Note: I couldn't include the microdata csv file in this repository since it is too heavy to be included in Git.
+Note: I couldn't include the microdata csv file in this repository since it is too heavy to be added on Git.
 Nonetheless, you can encounter such document clicking <a href = 'https://www.gov.br/inep/pt-br/acesso-a-informacao/dados-abertos/microdados/enem'> here </a>.